 Perennials need a bit more maintenance than annuals, and coneflowers are no exception.
 But if you provide the right conditions, your coneflowers can thrive for years.

-Coneflowers need sunny, open areas with six to eight hours of sunlight daily.
+Coneflowers need lots of sunlight to thrive, ideally planted in open areas with six to eight hours of sunlight daily.
 While coneflowers prefer full sun, they can tolerate partial afternoon shade.
 Once established, coneflowers rarely need watering except in long periods of drought.

 Like many prairie wildflowers, coneflowers need loose, nutrient-poor soils that are also well-draining.
 They suffer badly in dense, waterlogged soil due to root rot and other problems.
 Coneflowers don’t need much fertilizer, just a small amount of extra compost during the spring.